Travelore was established based on two principles:

 Similar to the geolocated stories, I use maps of gear and vehicles to allow for quick navigation to what interests you.
 I also have the same information in linked and bulleted lists for those who prefer reading to navigating a graphic.
 So it is my intent that I can help smooth the road for someone who wants to trade the shackles of a single place for the freedom of the road.

-As an engineer and a life long traveler and student I have had the opportunity to acquire knowledge of places, techniques, equipment and systems that I want to share.
+As an engineer and a life long traveler and student I have had the opportunity to acquire knowledge of places, techniques, equipment and systems such as the Ten Essentials of Hiking, (for more see this Outdoorily article).
 But my knowledge is not enough, nor do I claim to be an expert.
 Because there is magic and power in collaborative efforts I would like to invite you to follow my site.
 This will keep you updated on new stories and reviews.
 Better yet, become a contributor.
 Tell us the stories of the places you have found, the tricks you have learned, the legends you have uncovered.